Table of Contents

 Whenever the button is pressed, we continue on Line 5 to test a cable.
 A label printed automatically if it is a good cable, or a tone sounded instead if it is a bad cable.
 This process continues indefinitely until the operator clicks the STOP button or presses Cancel in the operator note seen below.
 You may choose any initial count value, and embed it in text to generate serial numbers of your choice.

-Use an optional bar code scanner to address the requirements of greater data security along with ensuring consistent and fast production testing.
+Use a barcode scanner to address the requirements of greater data security along with ensuring consistent and fast production testing.
 Assign a serial number to each cable and archive it in a database to capture a complete record of every cable tested.

 New Macro instructions in this version include "Wait for Scan..." which may be used in place of "Wait for PB..."
 (PushButton), "Enter Operator Name" for on-the-fly changes of operators during a Macro, "Timestamp" to record the date and time of testing in the database archive, and "Open/Resume Log File" to resume adding cables to a previously created log file.